-This is a 'boutique shopping centre' towards the lower end of the town centre; it is an extremely popular shopping area which has regenerated the economy in this area of the town.

-In addition to these shopping hubs, there are several other (many stand-alone) to be found scattered across Dronfield.
-All are important for meeting the day-to-day needs of the communities they serve.

-POLICY E3: SHOPPING HUBS AND OTHER LOCAL SHOPS OUTSIDE DRONFIELD TOWN CENTRE
+- 114. This is a 'boutique shopping centre' towards the lower end of the town centre; it is an extremely popular shopping area which has regenerated the economy in this area of the town. - 115.
+In addition, to these shopping hubs there are several other (many stand-alone) to be found scattered across Dronfield.
+All are important for meeting the day-to-day needs of the communities they serve. - POLICY E4: SHOPPING HUBS AND OTHER LOCAL SHOPS OUTSIDE DRONFIELD TOWN CENTRE

-Development proposals that would result in the loss of a shopping use outside the defined Dronfield town centre will not be supported unless it can be demonstrated to NEDDC, including through discussions with the Town Council, that its continued use for shopping is no longer viable and the site has been actively marketed for at least six months for shopping purposes.
-The development of local shops to serve the day-to-day needs of the immediate community will be supported.
+Development proposals that would result in the loss of a shopping use outside the defined Dronfield town centre will not be supported unless it can be demonstrated that its continued use for shopping is no longer viable and the site has been actively marketed for at least six months for shopping purposes.
+The development of local shops to serve the day-to-day needs of the immediate community will be supported subject to transport, environmental, parking and amenity considerations.